YangLu1031/cloud-builders/Preview/gcs-fetcher/README.md

 # gcs-fetcher

-This `gcs-fetcher` build step is identical to [gcs-fetcher](../gcs-fetcher) but is regionally distributed alongside our Beta Builders.
+This `gcs-fetcher` build step is identical to [gcs-fetcher](../gcs-fetcher) but is regionally distributed alongside our Cloud Builders.

 To migrate from `gcr.io/cloud-builders/gcs-fetcher` to this image, make the following changes to your `cloudbuild.yaml`: